Pterostylis oliveri

 Pterostylis oliveri is a species of greenhood orchid endemic to New Zealand.
-Flowering have plants spreading leaves on the flowering stem and a single green and white flower with a strongly down-curved dorsal sepal and long, tapering lateral sepals.
+Flowering plants have spreading leaves on the flowering stem and a single green and white flower with a strongly down-curved dorsal sepal and long, tapering lateral sepals.

 Description

 Pterostylis oliveri is a terrestrial, perennial, deciduous, herb with an underground tuber.
 Flowering plants have between three and five spreading leaves which are 50-100 mm long and 20-30 mm wide, grading from narrow egg-shaped near the base to lance-shaped near the top.
 There is a single green and white flower on a flowering stem 100-380 mm tall.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column.
 The dorsal sepal is 30-50 mm tall and curves forward then strongly downward with a long, tapering tip which is much longer than the petals.
 There is a gap between the galea and the lateral sepals which have long, tapering tips, spread apart from each other and are erect or turned back behind the galea.
 The labellum is gently curved and protrudes above the sinus between the lateral sepals.
 Flowering occurs in December and January.